Central Bus Station, Erode

-Silver Jubilee Bus Terminus or Erode Central Bus Station is a terminal bus station located in the City of Erode, Tamil Nadu, India.
+Erode Central Bus Stand or Independence day Silver Jubilee Central Bus Terminus is a major terminal bus station located in the City of Erode, Tamil Nadu, India.
 It is located near Swastik Circle at the junction of Mettur Road and Sathy Road about 3 km north of Erode Junction Railway Station.

-It is the third largest bus terminus in Tamil Nadu followed by Chennai Koyambedu and Madurai Mattuthavani bus stations.
+It was the first largest bus terminal in Tamil Nadu before the establishment of Madurai Mattuthavani and Chennai Koyambedu bus terminals and even at present it is one of the largest bus terminals in Tamil Nadu.

 History

 The Central Bus Station was established in 1973 and named Independence day Silver Jubilee Bus Terminus to commemorate the Silver Jubilee celebrations of the Indian Independence.
 Though it was opened for operations in 1973, the main terminal building facility opened only in 1980.
-It is followed by the opening of second terminal building in 1982 and further expanded in the year of 2003 with separate terminal for Town (Intra-city) bus services.
-Later in 2011, a dedicated terminal facility has been opened for catering to Intra-city Minibus services.
-The Bus station is located at the heart of the City, with two Entry and two Exit Gates.
+It was followed by the opening of a second terminal building in 1982 and further expanded in the year of 2003 with a separate terminal for town (Intra-city) bus services.

+Later in 2011, a dedicated terminal facility has been opened for catering to Intra-city mini-bus services.
+The bus station is located at the heart of the city, with two entry and two exit points.
 Erode City Municipal Corporation owns the property and takes care of its maintenance.
 The entire terminus is spread over an area of 12 acre and has enough parking bays to accommodate around 200 buses simultaneously.

-Operations and Traffic

-This Class-A Bus Station caters to both intra-city and inter-city services with 8 bus fingers, 13 platforms and 120 bus bays.
-The Station is an Integrated facility operating with three terminals namely, Mofussil bus Stand, City bus Stand and Minibus Stand.
-The Mofussil Terminal has 75 bus bays for Outstation buses (5 platforms each having 15 bays).
-The Town bus Terminal has 35 parallel bus bays in 6 platforms for Intra-city buses and the Minibus Terminal has 10 bays in single bus finger for intra-city minibus services.
-Buses ply from here to all major towns in Tamil Nadu and other important places in Karnataka, Kerala, Andhra Pradesh and Puducherry.
-Around 40,000 to 50,000 passengers were catered by this terminal every day in 2006.
-As on 2014, this terminal handles around 4200 bus services with a share of 2530 Mofussil (Intercity bus services) and 1640 City bus services.
-Apart from this there are 65 Minibuses operating multiple services from this station and there are around 268 private buses being operated.